happycollision/articles/2023-01-02-variant-system/article.md

 And we let Webpack do the work of replacing `API_BASE_URL` with `"https://api.example.com"` or `"https://dev-api.example.com"` or whatever other URL makes sense for the given variant.
-We don't need to maintain some kind of cross-reference for which variants talk to which server.
+We don't need to maintain some kind of runtime cross-reference for which variants talk to which server.
 It all goes into the variant config itself and is sussed out at build time.

 ## "Give me the code"

-Everything below is just a single implementation of the ideas above.
-It isn't _quite_ what we use, since the exact solution we use is more complex than makes sense for this article.
-Take the ideas above or the code below run with it.
-Let me know what changes you've made and how it works for you.

 Not everything you need will be included below, because this is some deeply custom code.
 But you should be able to merge these examples with your code and